Why Should Anyone use Colours? or, Syntax Highlighting Beyond Code Snippets: Why Bothering

 Here, colours provide a crucial highlight, namely that there is a part of the two systems, which we write as $+$ that is not the same between the two systems.
 In fact, $+$ may be the indication of a linker, and the usage of SH clarifies that there are \emph{different} kinds of linkers being employed in the two languages.

 Abstracting away from details of the system at hand, we may be using the same notation to reason about the meta-system, e.g., to reason about equality of programs of the system.
-This is, for example, the case for the statement of fully abstract compilation~\cite{DBLP:conf/icalp/Abadi98}: \footnote{ Fortunately, many articles on secure compilation (of which fully abstract compilation is an instance) use syntax highlighting~\cite{rhc,PatrignaniG18,mfac,Patterson:2017:FRM:3140587.3062347,10.1007/978-3-319-89366-2_8,NewBA16}. }
+This is, for example, the case for the statement of fully abstract compilation~\citep{DBLP:conf/icalp/Abadi98}: \footnote{ Fortunately, many articles on related subjects use syntax highlighting~\citep{rhc,NewBA16,mfac,PatrignaniG18,Patterson:2017:FRM:3140587.3062347,10.1007/978-3-319-89366-2_8}. }

 In this case, the relation $\ceq$ that we use to relate programs can vary between the two languages, and the SH points that out nicely to the reader. \end{example}